Habitual be

 It is a common misconception that AAE simply replaces is with be across all tenses, with no added meaning.
 In fact, AAE uses be to mark a habitual grammatical aspect, which is not explicitly distinguished in Standard English.
 For example, to be singing means to sing habitually, not to presently be singing.
-In one experiment, children were shown drawings of Elmo eating cookies while Cookie Monster looked on.
-Both Black and white subjects agreed that Elmo is eating cookies, but the Black children said that Cookie Monster be eating cookies.
+In one experiment, five- and six-year-old children were shown drawings of Elmo eating cookies while Cookie Monster (a character in the popular United States children's television show Sesame Street who habitually eats cookies) looked on.
+Thirty-five of the children were AAE-speaking and 18 were Standard English speaking.
+Both AAE-speaking and Standard English speaking subjects agreed that Elmo is eating cookies, but the AAE-speaking children said that Cookie Monster be eating cookies.

 Hypothesized sources

 The source of habitual be in AAE is still disputed.
-Some linguists suggest it came from the finite be in the 17th-to-19th century English of British settlers (perhaps especially those from South West England, but the usage may be the recent "Mummerset" in this context).
+Some linguists suggest it came from the finite be in the 17th- to 19th-century English of British settlers (perhaps especially those from South West England, but the usage may be the recent "Mummerset" in this context).
 Other linguists believe that it came from Scots-Irish immigrants, whose Ulster Scots dialects mark habitual verb forms with be and do be.

 One hypothesis is that habitual be simply diffused into New World Black English from Hiberno-English (HE) through contact in the Caribbean.
 Evidence includes the fact that both dialects structure sentences with the habitual be almost identically: